rcasanovan/JMusic/README.md

 After years working with the library, I decided to release it as an open source project.

+The library is based on JLayer -> http://www.javazoom.net/javalayer/javalayer.html.

 The goals of this code are:

 * Abstracting mp3 player implementation in Java